dh00mk3tu/useNetFlux/content/documentation.md

 ### Request Cancellation

 Abort controllers can be used to cancel ongoing requests.
-You can pass a custom `AbortController` or let `useNetStack` handle cancellation with timeouts.
+You can pass a custom `AbortController` or let `useNetFlux` handle cancellation with timeouts.

 ### Logging